-Here’s what to expect when you’re replacing your air conditioner.
+Here’s what to prepare for when you’re installing a new air conditioner.

 When to Replace Your Air Conditioner